bean-mhm/beva/README.md

 beva (lowercase) is a thin wrapper for the Vulkan API.
 It abstracts away very little functionality from the original API.
-My main motive was to get rid of annoying boilerplate like the `sType` and `pNext` fields in creation info structs and implement RAII wrappers for Vulkan objects, but still keep the low-level design of the API.
+My main motive was to get rid of annoying boilerplate like the `sType` and `pNext` fields in creation info structs and implement RAII wrappers for Vulkan objects, while still keeping the low-level design of the API.

 Here's more things beva does to ease the process of using Vulkan: